 available for you to spend quiet time and reflection.
 It's found on level 4 by theatres and ICU.
 Just ask for the keys at ICU.

 Some children of key workers are feeling anxious about their parents working during the pandemic so here is a booklet containing different coping strategies.
 The booklet is aimed at children 9+ to teens.
-Download here
+Download the managing anxiety booklet.

 Colleagues may find the free course via the link below, on developing emotional resilience and increasing our ability to cope with life’s daily challenges helpful.
 It is made up of a series of lectures, quizzes and practical activities to help people cope with pressures and stresses that are especially heightened under the pandemic.